 There are a couple of methods we haven’t tried and one we’re trying this year.
 Here are the two we haven’t tried:

-I have cut some plastic bottles in half, filled them with half beer (a cheap 65p can of 2.5% lager from the Co-Op) and half water and dug them into the ground, near my prize vegetables, with a lip of about 3cm sticking out of the soil so beetles and other creatures don’t accidentally fall in.
+I have cut some plastic bottles in half and filled them with half beer (a cheap 65p can of 2.5% lager from the Co-Op) and half water.
+I’ve then dug them into the ground, near my prize vegetables, with a lip of about 3cm sticking out of the soil so beetles and other creatures don’t accidentally fall in.
 In case they do I’ve popped a stick in so they can climb out:

 The trap in situ – can you see the plant the slugs completely destroyed?!
 There’s nothing more than a green stalk, where once verdant leaves were!

-So far we’ve caught a few slugs, and I really have high hopes that we can get through the season without losing too much to slugs.
-We’ve had a fair bit of heavy rain, so I really need to go and buy more cheap beer to top the the traps up.
+So far we’ve caught a few slugs.
+I really have high hopes that we can get through the season without losing too much to slugs.
+We’ve had a fair bit of heavy rain, so I really need to go and buy more cheap beer to top the traps up.